jchelly/LightconeIO/README.md

 ## Example Scripts

+## Plotting a HEALPix map

+The script 'examples/plot_healpix_map.py' shows how to read in a full HEALPix map and plot it using the healpy mollview function.

 ### Plotting a pencil beam from the particle data

 The script 'examples/plot_pencil_beam.py' reads in all particles in a 2 degree